polyaxon/polyaxon/site/docs/setup/platform/index.md

 ## Create a namespace for Polyaxon

-Polyaxon is deployed and uses a namespace to run operations independently of other applications running on your cluster, we recommend using `polyaxon`.
+Polyaxon is deployed on and uses a namespace to run operations independently of other applications running on your cluster, we recommend using `polyaxon`.

 ```bash